-The General Plan Health and Safety Element addresses public safety concerns related to the natural and built environment, including climate change, in compliance with SB 379, which was approved in 2015.
-This law requires local governments to include a vulnerability assessment in the safety element update that identifies the unique risks to the community caused by climate change and informs policies to protect those vulnerabilities.2 The Health and Safety Element provides information about risks from natural and human-made hazards and includes goals, policies, and actions designed to protect the community and its property from hazards.
+The General Plan Health and Safety Element addresses public safety concerns related to the natural and built environment.
+The Health and Safety Element provides information about risks from natural and human-made hazards and includes goals, policies, and actions designed to protect the community and its property from hazards.
+In accordance with SB 379 (2015), the Health and Safety Element includes a vulnerability assessment that identifies the unique risks to the community caused by climate change and informs policies to address those vulnerabilities.3

-Other Hollister 2040 General Plan Update elements include policies and actions that affect GHG emission reduction and resilience.
+Other Hollister 2040 General Plan Update elements include policies and actions that affect GHG emission reduction and resilience:

-The Land Use Element encourages infill development, mixed-use development, and development around transit to reduce vehicle miles traveled (VMT).
+The Land Use Element encourages infill development, mixed-use development, and development around transit to reduce vehicle miles traveled (VMT) and associated transportation emissions.